 An easy recipe for smoked salmon mousse made with cream cheese and served on cucumber slices.
-It’s an easy recipe that produces impressive results.
+It's a simple recipe that produces impressive results!

 This tasty mousse is such an easy appetizer, and one of those dishes that your guests will thoroughly admire, not realizing how easy it is to make.
 It's great that you can make it ahead of time.

 Smoked salmon is a delicacy, and smoked salmon mousse is even better.
 The cream cheese mitigates the intense saltiness of the smoked fish and adds wonderful creaminess.

 You'll only need four simple ingredients to make this tasty recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 Cream cheese: I use reduced-fat cream cheese in this recipe, but full-fat should work too.

 Fresh lemon juice: Freshly squeezed has the best flavor.
 I don't recommend using bottled lemon juice.